This post was most recently updated on December 13th, 2020

 - You make your girlfriend your first priority and leave your studies and work behind.

-- You put your work and studies in the first priority and leave your girlfriend behind.
+- You put your work and studies as the first priority and leave your girlfriend behind.

 Why did you go to Australia in the first place?